hrp/Yum/readme.markdown

 # Yum Video Search

+Yum ♥ video from all over the web!

 [Yum](http://yum.heroku.com) is a video search page built on top of [Truveo's](http://truveo.com) video search [API](http://developer.truveo.com).
 The site is designed to be simple and clear but is really just a place to experiment with the API and other web technologies.

 ## Inspiration & Tools